RobTillaart/PCA9671/README.md

 ## Reset

 The PCA9671 has a RESET pin (pin 1) to reset the device to power on state.

+To reset the device one needs to set the RESET pin LOW for at least 4 us.
+The reset process itself takes about 100us, see datasheet page 20 and fig 22.

 The RESET can de-align the internal state so be aware you might need to call e.g. **read16()** or **select()** after reset.